 The industrial segment sells diesel and gasoline to unbranded mini-stations and power plants, as well as to the manufacturing, plantation, transportation and construction sectors.
-The Company's sales to unbranded mini-stations represented approximately 68% of such sales in Malaysia by volume in 2013, according to Metrix Research.
+The Company's sales to unbranded mini-stations represented approximately 67.1% of such sales in Malaysia by volume for the six months ended June 30, 2014, per Company estimates based on Company information and data from Metrix Research.
 Sales to the mini-stations are priced according to the APM.
 Many power plants in Malaysia run on natural gas and use diesel as alternative fuel when there are gas curtailments.
 The Company sells diesel to such power plants on an ad-hoc basis at spot prices.
 The pricing of these sales is determined through a formula that is linked to international industry benchmarks.
 Sales of diesel to the manufacturing, plantation and construction sectors are not regulated by the Malaysian government, and the pricing of these sales is subject to market supply and demand.
 Sales of diesel to selected transportation sectors are priced according to the APM.
 Since sales to these transportation sectors are subject to a quota system in Malaysia, the Company's sales to these transportation sectors are subject to volume limits.
 The Company has to manage its sales of subsidized products to ensure that such sales do not exceed the amount permitted under the approved quotas.
-See "Risk Factors - Risks Relating to the Company's Business and Operations - The fuel business in Malaysia is regulated by the Malaysian government, and the Company is affected by Malaysian government policies and regulations relating to the marketing of fuel products, including price controls, subsidies and quotas."
-In Malaysia's aviation sector,the Company is also one of the three major jet fuel suppliers at KLIA and KLIA 2 pursuant to a throughput agreement with the Kuala Lumpur Aviation Fuelling System, the operator of the KLIA's storage and hydrant facility.
+See "Risk Factors - Risks Relating to the Company's Business and Operations - The fuel business in Malaysia is regulated by the Malaysian government, and the Company is affected by Malaysian government policies and regulations relating to the marketing of fuel products, including price controls, subsidies and guotas" on page 42 of this Prospectus.
+In Malaysia's aviation sector, the Company is also one of the three major jet fuel suppliers at KLIA and KLIA 2 pursuant to a throughput agreement with the Kuala Lumpur Aviation Fuelling System, the operator of the KLIA's storage and hydrant facility.

-The Malaysian wholesale segment consists of sales, primarily of diesel to Company appointed distributors which subsequently sell the Company's products to industrial customers.
+The Malaysian wholesale segment consists of sales, primarily of diesel to Company-appointed distributors which subsequently sell the Company's products to industrial customers.

 The Company markets LPG in 12-kg and 14-kg cylinders for domestic use through redistribution centers, stockists and dealers.
 LPG redistribution centers are owned by the Company and distribute bottled LPG to dealers.
 Stockists are dealer-owned and also distribute cylinders to other dealers.
 Dealers generally collect bottled LPG directly from redistribution centers and stockists for onward sale to domestic consumers.
 Sales of LPG in 14-kg cylinders or less are subsidized under the APM.
-See "Regulatory and

-Environmental Matters - Malaysia - Sale and Pricing of Refined Petroleum Products - Price Control and Anti Profiteering Act, 2011" for a more detailed discussion of the APM and the Malaysian quota system.
+See "Regulatory and Environmental Matters - Malaysia - Sale and Pricing of Refined Petroleum Products - Price Control and Anti Profiteering Act, 2011" on page103 of this Prospectus for a more detailed discussion of the APM and the Malaysian quota system.
 The Company also sells bulk LPG to industrial users through appointed dealers.